 pCi/L: Picocuries per liter.
 A measurement of the natural rate frequently change.
-If sample of disintegration of radioactive date does not appear, monitoring contaminants in water.
+If sample of disintegration of radioactive contaminants in water.

 Avg: Regulatory compliance with some MCLs are based on running annual averages of monthly samples.

 AL: Action Level.
 The concentration of contaminant that, when exceeded, triggers treatment or other required actions by the water supply.